HueCreators/Hue/fractured.md

 - Use of community emojis across all communities.
 - Access to select plugins developed by Fractured.
   - This includes a plugin for file sharing, as Fractured does not natively support file transfers.
 The plugin will offer various hosting options, including the use of personal servers.
+- Access to basic GIF-based avatar animations.

 ### Premium Users

 Premium users enjoy additional features, including:

 - Access to community-created plugins.
-- Custom animated user profiles and avatars, including user-generated animations.
+- Access to action-based animated avatars.

 ## Developers